Aaron Heller

 James K. Crawford

-James K. Crawford is the Assistant Fire Chief for Midway Fire Rescue in Pawleys Island, SC.
-He retired as the Assistant Fire Chief of Operations with the Pittsburgh Bureau of Fire in 2010 after 20 years of service.
+James K. Crawford has been the Assistant Fire Chief of Operations for Midway Fire Rescue in Pawleys Island, SC since 2010.
+He retired as the Assistant Fire Chief with the Pittsburgh Bureau of Fire in 2010 after 20 years of service.
 He is also the retired Deputy Fire Chief of Operations for the 171st Air Refueling Wing Fire Department, Pennsylvania Air National Guard after 23 years of military service.
 He is a graduate of the Air Force Fire Academy spending four years on active duty as a firefighter.
 Jim is also the past Deputy Chief of Training for the Pennsylvania USAR Strike Team where he also served as a Rescue Manager.
 He is a life member and past Fire Chief of the Ben Avon Volunteer Fire Company in the suburbs of Pittsburgh.
-He has over 42 years’ experience in the career and volunteer fire service.
-Chief Crawford was the lead HOT instructor at FDIC for the popular HOT program “RIT Combat Drills” for the past 19 years.
+He has over 50 years experience in the career and volunteer fire service.
+Chief Crawford was the lead HOT instructor at FDIC for the popular HOT program “RIT Combat Drills” for 19 years.
 He has also taught RIT programs at events such as Firehouse Expo, Firehouse World, Firehouse on the Road, Worcester Safety Symposium, Houston Safety Symposium, Boise Safety Symposium, FDIC International and FDIC East.
-He was a contributing editor for Firehouse Magazine and Firehouse.com authoring several articles on firefighter rescue.
+He was a contributing editor for Firehouse Magazine and Firehouse.com authoring numerous articles on firefighter rescue.
 Jim received the Instructor of the Year award in 2002 from the International Society of Fire Service Instructors for his aggressive national efforts in firefighter rescue training.
-Chief Crawford lectures nationally on the subject of firefighter rescue operations and holds several national fire service certifications.
-He has an Associates Degree in Fire Science from Columbia Southern University.
-He is an instructor for the training groups Rapid Intervention Training Associates (RITA) and On Scene Training Associates (OSTA).
+In 2003, he assisted the Department of Homeland Security and the US Fire Administration in developing their in depth technical report titled, “Rapid Intervention Teams and How to avoidneeding them”.
+He was on scene of the 1995 Pittsburgh LODD Bricelyn Street fire and the 2004 LODD EbenezerChurch fire where he was directly involved in the rescue efforts.
+He has recently assisted in the development of the new national data collecting website FirefighterMaydaySurvey.com along with several other leading fire service experts.
+Chief Crawford instructs nationally on the subject of firefighter rescue operations and holds several national fire service certifications.
+He has an Associate’s Degree in Fire Science from Columbia Southern University and is an instructor for the training groups Rapid Intervention Training Associates (RITA) and On Scene Training Associates (OSTA).

 Dan MacAuley